wtwingate/odin-admin-dashboard/README.md

 # odin-admin-dashboard

-A dummy admin dashboard made for The Odin Project
+An admin dashboard made for The Odin Project

 # Attributions